govex/govex.github.io/README.md

 This is the repository for the labs.centerforgov.org site.
-Switch to the gh-pages branch to manage the content.
+Use the `master` branch to manage the content.

 2016.06.23 Changelog
 * new /projects folder. it contains: